SlimeVR/SlimeVR-Docs-Site/src/misc/Compatibility.md

 # Compatible trackers or hardware

-A lot of trackers from other vendors can be used either natively with the SlimeVR software, third party apps or using our Fusion through SteamVR!
+Many trackers from other vendors can be used natively with SlimeVR, through third-party apps, or via Fusion using SteamVR.
-To preface the list below it is important to mention that any SteamVR tracked device can be used in SlimeVR using Fusion!
+Any SteamVR-tracked device can be used in SlimeVR through Fusion.
-However below is a list of common hardware that can be used through SlimeVR and the method to do so!
+Below is a list of common hardware and the methods used to integrate it with SlimeVR.

 ### HTC